Healthdirect Free Australian health advice you can count on.

 How can I prevent eye problems?

-• wear sunglasses with polaroid lenses when outside
+• wearing sunglasses with polaroid lenses when outside

-• wear eye protection when something may get in your eye — for example, when working with chemicals, using power tools, playing sport or gardening
+• wearing eye protection when working with chemicals, using power tools, playing sport or gardening

 When should I see an optometrist?

-See an optometrist if you notice any changes in your vision.
+See an optometrist as soon as possible if you notice any changes in your vision.
 You may notice symptoms such as:

 • spots or 'floaters' in your vision